neilsenzulueta/Professional-README-Generator/README.md

   This repository is licensed under MIT

   ## Test
-  pls see screenshots of app
+  pls see screenshots of project

   ## Questions
   If you have any questions about this repository, please contact me at neilzulueta@gmail.com.
-Github username: neilsenzulueta
+Github username: https://github.com/neilsenzulueta